-Indiana also recognizes valid federal extension dates plus 30 days.
-If you have a federal extension, attach a copy of Form 4868 to your Indiana return when filing.
-Make sure you file no later than Nov.
-16, 2009.
-Note: Remember that 90 percent of the tax due to Indiana must still be paid by April 15, 2009, to avoid a penalty charge.
+Remember, 90 percent of the tax due to Indiana must still be paid by April 15, 2010.
 Interest will be due on any tax that remains unpaid during the extension period.

 Military personnel on duty outside of the United States and Puerto Rico on the filing due date are allowed an automatic 60 day extension of time to file.
-A statement must be attached to the return verifying that you were outside of the United States or Puerto Rico on April 15, 2009.
+A statement must be enclosed with the return verifying that you were outside of the United States or Puerto Rico on April 15, 2010.

 Military personnel in a presidentially declared combat zone have an automatic extension of 180 days after they leave the combat zone.
-Also, if they are hospitalized outside the United States as a result of such service, the 180 day extension period begins after being released from the hospital.
+In addition, if they are hospitalized outside the United States because of such service, the 180-day extension period begins after being released from the hospital.
 The spouse of such service member must use the same method of filing for both federal and Indiana (e.g. single or joint).
 When filing the return, write "Combat Zone" across the top of the form (above your Social Security number).